KnapsackPro/knapsack/README.md

 **Knapsack splits tests across CI nodes and makes sure that tests will run comparable time on each node.**

-Parallel specs across CI server nodes based on each spec file's time execution.
-Knapsack generates a spec time execution report and uses it for future test runs.
+Parallel tests across CI server nodes based on each test file's time execution.
+Knapsack generates a test time execution report and uses it for future test runs.

 Presentations about gem: